jaidevd/pyhht/docs/source/tutorials/hilbert_view_nonlinearity.rst

 Hilbert-Huang transform.
 Wavelets are the closest thing to the HHT that not only have the ability to analyze nonlinear and nonstationary phenomena, but also a complete mathematical foundation.
-Unfortunately wavelets are not adaptive and as such might suffer from problems like Uncertainty principle, leakages, Gibb’s phenomenon, harmonics, etc - like most of the decomposition techniques that use a priori basis functions.
+Unfortunately wavelets are not adaptive and as such might suffer from problems like uncertainty principle, leakages, Gibb’s phenomenon, harmonics, etc - like most of the decomposition techniques that use a priori basis functions.
 On the other hand, the basis functions of the HHT are IMFs which are adaptive and empirical.
 But EMD is